richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 #### Launch a CDE Spark Connect Session

-Start a CDE Session of type Spark Connect.
-Edit the Session Name parameter so it doesn't collide with other users' sessions.
+In the JupyterLab terminsal window, start a CDE Session of type Spark Connect.
+Edit the session **--name** parameter so it doesn't collide with other users' sessions.
 You will be prompted for your Workload Password.
 This is the same password you used to log into CDP.

 ```
 cde session create \